gabriel-ruiz/gabriel-ruiz.github.io/index.md

 I am currently a machine learning engineer at Adobe in San Jose, CA.

 My main areas of interest include causal inference, causal discovery, and generally the intersection of machine learning and statistics.
-I also have a budding interest in new applications of non-asymptotic inference.
+I am also interested in non-asymptotic inference.

 Previously, I was a PhD student in statistics at UCLA (2017-22).
 My dissertation advisors were [Qing Zhou](http://www.stat.ucla.edu/~zhou/) and [Oscar Madrid Padilla](https://hernanmp.github.io/).